 - Nurture, encourage and recognize the achievements, large and small, of local companies and individuals which positively impact our Service-disabled Veteran community.

-The Texas Association of Service-disabled Veterans Chamber of Commerce of Texas is a newly organized Association created in 2013 in the wake of the Texas Legislation passing House Bill 194, signed in to law Jue 14, 2013.
+The Texas Association of Service-disabled Veterans Chamber of Commerce of Texas was created in 2013 in the wake of the Texas Legislation passing House Bill 194, signed in to law Jue 14, 2013.
 The Chamber is to be run by an Advisory Board of Directors elected during our inaugural meeting.
-Each director serves a two-year term, and officers are selected by the Board.
-The Chamber is funded by membership dues, event sponsorships and contributions from Corporate Partners listed on the home page.
-Membership is open to individuals, entrepreneurs, small and large businesses and corporations without regard to race, ethnicity, national origin, gender, age, religion, creed or sexual orientation.
+Each director serves a two-year term, and officers are elected by the Board.
+The Chamber is funded by membership dues, event sponsorships, and contributions from Corporate Partners.
+Membership is open to individuals, entrepreneurs, small and large businesses, and corporations without regard to race, ethnicity, national origin, gender, age, religion, creed, or sexual orientation.

 We are not affiliated with the Texas Comptroller of Public Accounts or the State of Texas.